Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a lepton-jet: Analysis strategy

 \subsection{Analysis with the top quark decaying hadronically}

-The signal topology in hadronic channel is two electrons being identified as one as a part of a high \pT, low mass lepton-jet, a boosted top quark jet, and at least another jet.
-The event selection requirement is at least one electron, no muons, and at least three jets, at least one of them being b-tagged.
+The signal topology in hadronic channel is two electrons being identified as one as a part of a high \pT, low mass lepton-jet, a boosted top quark resulting in a top-jet, and at least another jet.
+The event selection requirement is at least one electron, no muons, at last one J10, and at least three J4s, with at least one of them being b-tagged.
+One of the J4s will need to be the lepon-jet candidate, as discussed below.

 The largest background by far is the usual multijet processes, where a jet is misreconstructed as an electron.
 Top quark pair production and all-hadronic and (electron-channel) semileptonic decay modes will consist of the other significant background processes.
-The cross-sections of other possible background processes, like $\textrm{top}+Z+$jets. $\textrm{top}+W+$jets, $\textrm{top}+\gamma+$jets are tiny, and therefore neglected.
-We required there be at least one small radius jet and at least three large radius jets.
+The cross-sections of other possible background processes, like associated production of $Z/W/\gamma$ with a top quark and additional jets are tiny, and therefore neglected.

-The lepton-jet candidate is the jet closest in $\Delta R$ to the leading \pT~electron.
-This is verified by checking the $\Delta R$ between the two electrons and between the leading electron and the closest jet in Fig.~\ref{fig:ele_dR}.
+The lepton-jet candidate is the J4 closest in $\Delta R$ to the leading \pT~electron.
+This is verified by checking the $\Delta R$ between the two electrons and between the leading electron and the closest J4 in Fig.~\ref{fig:ele_dR}.

-As expected, the two electrons are almost on top of each other, and there is always a jet collinear with them.
+As expected, the two electrons are almost on top of each other, and there is always a J4 collinear with them.
 In order to be consistent with the experimental signature, we require minimum of only one electron, not two.
-However, for multijet and hadronic \ttbar~backgrounds, this one electron requirement had to be relaxed, as jets misidentified as electrons will result in these reducible backgrounds.
-Here we have scaled the cross-sections by $0.1$ to mimic the electron misidentification rate.
-Requiring a \textit{tight} electron identification criteria will help in reducing these backgrounds.
+However, for multijet and hadronic \ttbar~backgrounds, this one electron requirement has to be relaxed, as jets misidentified as electrons will result in these reducible backgrounds.
+Here we have scaled the cross-sections by $0.1$ to mimic the electron misidentification rate, which is a conservative estimate derived from~\cite{ATLAS:2016tmt}.
+Requiring a \textit{tighter} electron identification criteria will help in reducing these backgrounds.

-The top-jet candidate is a highest mass large radius jet, satisfying a top-mass window (chosen rather liberally to be between 125--225 GeV) requirement.
-The large-radius jet is also required to contain a b-tagged jet with $\Delta R < 1$.
+The top-jet candidate is a highest mass J10, satisfying a top-mass window (chosen rather liberally to be between 125--225 GeV) requirement.
+The J10 is also required to contain a b-tagged J4 within $\Delta R < 1$.
 While any of the standard top-tagging techniques~\cite{Asquith:2018igt,Marzani:2019hun} or requirements on jet substructure observables can be used to increase the purity of the top-jet selection, we leave that for the experimental analysis.